Do Go On - 448 - The Curse of the Lottery Winner

 Somebody.

-Oh, do you know somebody?
+Do you know somebody?

-You're not swanee.
+You're not Swanee.

-No, you could be a Swanny.
+You could be a Swanee.

 I do.
 That's Oscar.